 The benefits of using an online collaboration tool with your product teams are many.
 There’s the fact that you provide visibility, so everyone involved in the product knows what’s going on.
 They’re on the same virtual page, so to speak.
 That way, if needed, they know when to jump into the conversation and provide an answer or the necessary perspective.

-This helps stakeholders as well as team members stay informed.
+This helps stakeholders, as well as team members, stay informed.
 Communications are not lost in the shuffle.
 People feel they know what’s going on and they have a platform to comment and be heard.
-The byproduct of good communications is product buy-in and team loyalty.
+The byproduct of good communication is product buy-in and team loyalty.

 You should also be able to monitor the planned vs. actual progress of the product roadmap at a glance.
 Product tools with this feature calculate the number of days you’re ahead or behind schedule.